jackhexiangyu12/CSC254/A4/README.txt

     For example, if the executable file is "a.out", then run "ruby xref.rb a.out" And the result is stored as "index.html"

-Implementations

-    We implemented all the requirements.
+Features

+    All requirements are implemented.

+    Executables compiled with "-O0" or "-O3" are both supported.
+    Location-specific link to the beginning of the code for "main" is displayed on top of the html page called "main".

 Extra credis

-    “Syntax-color” such that different part of the code on the page are visibly distinguished.
+    “Syntax-color” such that different part of the code on the page are visibly distinguished is implemented.